KevinF18/Comp584-project2/README.md

 # project 2
-to run the project once docker is working
+how to run the project once docker is up and working (docker-compose up --build)

 start app:<br>
 >cd my-app<br>